smugmug/yui-gallery/src/sm-treeview/README.md

 <img src="http://f.cl.ly/items/3L3m2n1e1d073y3M2N2X/Image%202012.12.20%2012:26:30%20PM.png" alt="Screenshot of the gorgeous SmugMug TreeView widget" align="right">

-* Crazy fast, [as demonstrated in this comparison](http://jsperf.com/yui-treeview) with a few other YUI TreeView widgets.
+* Crazy fast, [as demonstrated in this comparison][jsperf] with a few other YUI TreeView widgets.
 The SmugMug TreeView can easily handle thousands and thousands of nodes with lightning fast rendering times, even in mobile browsers and IE.

 * Memory-efficient.
 A tree containing over 10,000 nodes consumes less than 8MB of RAM when rendered.